 Roderick had brightened at the mention of the opera, but he shook his head.

 “I’m afraid my interest in gossip outweighs my inclination to attend the opera.
-I must insist—”
+I must insist.”

 “Alright, alright,” Jonathan said.
 “But it’s really nothing worth fretting over.”

-Roderick listened intently as Jonathan summarized the events of the evening.
-He began with the pair of letters that Jonathan believed tied Connor to the Resurrectionists, and ended with his narrow escape through the window.
-Roderick, for his part, listened attentively, his meticulously plucked eyebrows furrowed with concern as Jonathan explained.
+Jonathan summarized the events of the evening as best he could.
+He began with the pair of letters that he believed tied Connor to the Resurrectionists, and ended with his narrow escape through the window.
+Roderick listened attentively, his meticulously plucked eyebrows furrowed with concern as Jonathan explained.

 Roderick, Jonathan knew, had often been called in to advise the police on particularly difficult cases.
 This arrangement had begun with the theft of an obscure piece of art, Roderick being generally considered an art expert, and had continued when the police had discovered that Roderick’s expertise was not in any way constrained to the art world.
 Roderick was a true polymath.
 He had made a study of a broad number of subjects, his interests changing temperamentally.
 He had a practically eidetic memory.